 - Open your organization’s dashboard (this does not work for the ‘Admin’ view)

 - Open your browser’s developer tools

 - Open the network tab and select a request, e.g.

 - Navigate to the Request Header section of that request

 x-uipath-organizationunitid, which contains the id as a number

-Camunda BPM Run
+Camunda Platform Run

 You will be asked for a username and password that you have obtained together with your Enterprise license key.

 Once you have downloaded Camunda Run, please

 - Unzip the archive